Adamtaranto/deRIP2/README.md

                         file of format X.
   -g MAXGAPS, --maxGaps MAXGAPS
-                        Maximum proportion of gapped positions in column to be tolerated before orcing a gap in final deRIP sequence.
+                        Maximum proportion of gapped positions in column to be tolerated before forcing a gap in final deRIP sequence.
   -a, --reaminate       Correct deamination events in non-RIP contexts.
   --maxSNPnoise MAXSNPNOISE
                         Maximum proportion of conflicting SNPs permitted
-                        before excluding column rom RIP/deamination
+                        before excluding column from RIP/deamination
                         assessment. i.e. By default a column with >= 0.5 'C/T'
-                        bases \will have 'TpA' positions logged as RIP events.
+                        bases will have 'TpA' positions logged as RIP events.
   --minRIPlike MINRIPLIKE
-                        Minimum proportion of deamination events in RIP context (5' CpA 3' --> 5' TpA 3') equired for column to deRIP'd in final sequence.
-Note: If 'reaminate' option is \set all deamination events will be corrected
+                        Minimum proportion of deamination events in RIP context (5' CpA 3' --> 5' TpA 3') required for column to be deRIP'd in final sequence.
+Note: If 'reaminate' option is set all deamination events will be corrected
   -o OUTNAME, --outName OUTNAME
-                        Write deRIP sequence to this file.
+                        Write deRIP'd sequence to this file.
   --outAlnName OUTALNNAME
-                        Optional: If set write alignment including deRIP sequence to this file.
+                        Optional: If set, write alignment including deRIP sequence to this file.
   --label LABEL         Use label as name for deRIP'd sequence in output
                         files.